etcchina/etcathon/README.md

+# ETCATHON

-# Welcome to the first Ethereum Classic Hackathon: [Etcathon](https://www.etcathon.org)
+Welcome to the first Ethereum Classic Hackathon: [Etcathon](https://www.etcathon.org)

 ## About

-We envision Etcathon to be a widely participated collaboration accross Bitcoin and other cryptocurrencies community.
+We want Etcathon to be a collaboration across Bitcoin and other cryptocurrencies community.
-Partnered with [Tecent Public Space(Shanghai)](), [Gingkoo]() and [Dianrong](https://www.dianrong.com), we want to deliver this event as a platform that helps grow the ecosystem of Ethereum Classic
+Partnered with [Tecent Public Space(Shanghai)](), [Gingkoo]() and [Dianrong](https://www.dianrong.com), we deliver this event as a platform that would help nurture the ecosystem of Ethereum Classic

 ## Schedule